loorke/fp/README.md

 # Functional programming library built with Go generics

 This package introduce some common functional programming functions as well as their indexed versions.
-Implemented functions and types mimic Haskell Prelude.
+Implemented functions and types are inspired by Haskell Prelude.

 - reduce (foldl)
 - map